IIITLucknowSWEngg/CSITTeam016/URD.md

 - **Non-Functional Requirement**: Forums should be moderated to prevent spam, and discussions should be organized logically based on problem tags, difficulty, and recent activity.

 ---

+## **4. System Requirements**

+### **4.1 Usability**

+- **Requirement**: The platform must provide an intuitive and user-friendly interface, ensuring that even new users can navigate the site with ease.

+- **Evaluation**: User feedback and usability tests will be used to evaluate the platform’s design.

+### **4.2 Performance**

+- **Requirement**: The platform must be able to handle a large number of concurrent users, especially during contests, without significant latency or downtime.

+- **Evaluation**: Performance tests and load tests will be conducted to ensure scalability.

+### **4.3 Security**

+- **Requirement**: User data, including personal profiles and code submissions, must be securely stored and transmitted.
+The system must prevent unauthorized access and guard against common security vulnerabilities such as SQL injections and cross-site scripting (XSS).

+- **Evaluation**: Regular security audits will be performed.

+### **4.4 Reliability**

+- **Requirement**: The platform should be available 99.9% of the time, especially during active contests.
+In case of unexpected downtime, the platform must provide a reliable method for contest resumption.

+- **Evaluation**: Monitoring tools will track system uptime, and redundancy mechanisms will ensure continuity of service.

+---

+## **5. User Interface Requirements**

+### **5.1 Contest Page**
+- A contest page where users can view problems, submit code, and monitor their submissions in real-time.
+- The page must display time remaining for the contest and update the leaderboard.

+### **5.2 Code Editor**
+- The code editor should support syntax highlighting, auto-indentation, and error checking for multiple programming languages.

+### **5.3 Leaderboard**
+- A clear display of rankings during and after contests, with filtering options based on user, country, and organization.

+### **5.4 Discussion Forum**
+- An organized structure for discussions, with thread creation and tagging features.

+---

+## **6. Constraints**

+- **Scalability**: The platform must scale efficiently to handle thousands of simultaneous users during contests without compromising performance.
+- **Cross-browser Compatibility**: The platform should work seamlessly across different web browsers (Chrome, Firefox, Safari, etc.).
+- **Mobile Support**: A mobile-friendly version of the platform should be available, allowing users to participate in contests and browse problems from their mobile devices.